-Effective communication is a crucial aspect in leadership.
+Effective leadership communication is a crucial aspect of personal development.
 Leaders can achieve personal and professional success through purposeful leadership communication.

-In this article, I will talk share with you what leadership communication is, what are the barriers to effective communication and 7 principles on how to improve leadership communication skills.
-7th principle is crucial so read on until the end of the article to find out why.
+In this article, I will talk share with you what effective leadership communication is, what are the barriers to effective communication and 7 principles on how to improve leadership communication skills.
+7th principle is crucial, so read on until the end of the article to find out why.

 Why is communication important in leadership?